Skip to content

 United States

-Israeli Defence Minister Katz ordered 'accelerated demolition of Lebanese houses in the border villages' following the 'Beit Hanoun and Rafah models in Gaza.'
-He stated that 'hundreds of thousands of Shiite residents of southern Lebanon will not return to their homes south of the Litani area.'
-Displacement orders issued on 12 March pushed residents north of the Zahrani River — 15 km north of the Litani, 40 km from the border.
+Defence Minister Katz ordered 'accelerated demolition of Lebanese houses in border villages,' citing 'Beit Hanoun and Rafah models in Gaza,' and stated residents 'will not return south of the Litani.'
+Displacement orders pushed civilians to the Zahrani River, 40 km from the border.

 An independent Iranian human rights group documents at least 1,407 civilian deaths — calling it 'an absolute minimum' — while Iran's own health ministry arrives at a near-identical count of child fatalities.